 Nutrition Plan A Nutrition Plan must be available at the main office.
-This plan must include: Certification or proof that the diet has been developed in consultation with a qualified flock nutritionist: The flock nutritionist must be identified by name.
-The plan must be reviewed periodically and updated as necessary.
-Demonstration that the diet conforms to the following requirements (such as a letter from the flock nutritionist or other evidence that confirms the following): 0 M11 The diet has been developed in accordance with guidelines provided by the most recently published National Research Council (NRC) standards; O Yes O No O N/A /10 Growth hormones/ growth promoters are not used as additives to the feed in the stated formulation for the stated producer (note: growth hormones are not permitted for use in poultry in the United States); and In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer , except and unless for therapeutic/ approved reasons as prescribed by an attending veterinarian and as documented in the Animal Health Plan.
+This plan must include: Certification or proof that the diet has been developed in consultation with a qualified flock nutritionist or the flock veterinarian: The flock nutritionist/veterinarian must be identified by name.
+The plan must be reviewed periodically and updated.
+M11 Demonstration that the diet conforms to the following requirements (such as a letter from the flock nutritionist/veterinarian or other evidence that confirms the following): O Yes 140 The diet has been developed in accordance with guidelines provided by the most recently published National Research Council (NRC) standards; O No O N/A /10 Growth hormones/ growth promoters are not used as additives to the feed in the stated formulation for the stated producer ; and In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer, except and unless for therapeutic reasons as prescribed by an attending veterinarian and as documented in the Animal Health Plan.

-M12 The Nutrition Plan must also include: Specifications for a diet which is adjusted as appropriate to the hens' age and species/strain in order to promote balanced nutrition.
+M12 The Nutrition Plan must also include: Specifications for a diet that is adjusted as appropriate to the hens' age and species/strain in order to promote balanced nutrition.
 Changes to the diet must be introduced gradually.
 Feed intake of the hens must be monitored when changing feed type to help ensure that the hens do not lose weight.
 The diet must include mineral supplements, including coarse calcium, which are provided in adequate quantity to sustain healthy bone strength for the laying hens.
-Hens with access to the range or pasture must be provided with insoluble grit (composed of granite, quartz, or silica sand) at least once weekly to assist in digestion.
+Hens with outdoor access must be provided with insoluble grit (composed of granite, quartz, or silica sand) at least once weekly to assist in digestion.
 O Yes O No O N/A /3 M13 The Nutrition Plan must also include: Feed records that have been retained for at least one year, including: Identification of feed mills and whether a major or minor source of feed; Feed constituents/ feed concentrates (minerals/amino acids, etc.) used at each site.
-O Yes O No O N/A /3 M14 Lighting Program The lighting system in indoor houses/ fixed shelters must be designed and maintained to regulate a daily cycle for all hens.
+O Yes O No O N/A /3 M14 Lighting Program The lighting system in houses must be designed and maintained to regulate a daily cycle for all hens.
 The lighting program for each house must be documented and light intensity must be tested quarterly with records on file.
 The lighting program must provide within each 24-hour period: A minimum continuous period of 8 hours of daytime light.
 The daytime light levels must be an average minimum of 10 lux (1 foot-candle) at the head height of the hens throughout the house, excluding areas in the shade of equipment.
 Patches of high intensity sunlight or artificial light must be avoided.
 A minimum period of 6 hours of continual darkness or the natural period of darkness, if less.
 (Note: 'Darkness' refers to the substantial dimming of lighting to allow birds to rest.)
 Auditor note: Lighting and light intensity must also be evaluated on-site.
 See E17-E19.
 O Yes O No O N/A /25